Infopisteprojekti/infopiste/documentation/backend.md

 The server will then be running on port 1234.

+Note that MongoDB should be running locally for this to work.
+Otherwise, connecting to the database will fail, and the backend won't start.

 # Testing

-The tests can be foudn in the [tests](../backend/tests) directory.
+The tests can be foud in the [tests](../backend/tests) directory.

 [info_api_test.js](../backend/tests/info_api.test.js) tests the functionality of the endpoints.

 Specifically, it tests the endpoints `/health`, `/api/rooms`, `/api/rooms/:id`, and `/api/rooms/:id/reservations`.

 The tests, as well as lint, are included in the CI/CD pipeline.
-Whenever new content is pushed to the main branch, the tests are executed.
+Whenever new content is pushed to the main branch, the tests and lint are executed.

 The app can also be tested locally by running